Scaling Up Programming by Demonstration for Intelligent Tutoring Systems Development: An Open-Access Web Site for Middle School Mathematics Learning

 - Several data stores , including the tutor interfaces; the DataShop research database (see below); and the Mathtutor Database, which contains class, curriculum, assignment, and student performance data.

 • The Mathtutor Client-Side Components (top-left of Fig. 6).
 These are the Mathtutor user interfaces that run on the student machines, after being downloaded from the server.
 Each is designed to support a specific problem type.

-The remainder of this section motivates key choices underlying the Mathtutor architecture, which may be of general interest to the learning technologies community.
 6.3.1 Choice #1: Running the Tutor Engine on the Server As mentioned, a central architectural choice (inherited from CTAT) was to have a thin client, that is, to place the tutor engine on the server so that only minimal functionality runs on the client.
 Specifically, the tutor engine runs in a module called the Tutoring Service, a Java-language process on a Linux host.
 We see a number of pros of having the tutor engine run on the server, especially in an architecture such as CTAT's that aims to support not a single ITS, but many ITSs with a wide variety of tutor interfaces, implemented in any language, and can also be employed to provide tutoring within existing interfaces or simulators.

 First, it is easier to combine the same tutor engine with different options for implementing student interfaces when the two communicate over sockets, unencumbered by difficulties associated with direct procedure calls between systems implemented in different programming languages.
 However, security restrictions in browsers typically permit socket connections only back to the Web application's host server, preventing tutor/interface interprocess communication locally on a client machine.
 Communication with a tutor engine on the server avoids this problem and still gains the ease of integration.